tldr-pages/tldr/README.md

 ![animated svg of the tldr client displaying the tar command](images/tldr.svg)

-This repository is just that: an ever-growing collection of examples for the most common UNIX, Linux, macOS, SunOS and Windows command-line tools.
+This repository is just that: an ever-growing collection of examples for the most common UNIX, Linux, macOS, SunOS, Android and Windows command-line tools.

 ## How do I use it?